-Upcoming mobile device players like Oppo and Vivo are using a strong marketing campaign to gain popularity and has been successful so far, targeting the millennials which are the very subject of how they develop their products.
-Plus, they are also relying on wide distributorship to cement their brands in the strong smart phone market in the Philippines.
-To enhance their brand equity among their target market, both established and new smart phone companies have focused on the intense battle of marketing campaigns this year.
+Upcoming mobile device players like Oppo and Vivo are using a strong marketing campaign to gain popularity and have been successful so far, targeting the millennials who are the very subject of how they develop their products.
+Plus, they are also relying on wide distributorship to cement their brands in the strong smartphone market in the Philippines.
+To enhance their brand equity among their target market, both established and new smartphone companies have focused on the intense battle of marketing campaigns this year.

 Here are some highlights ranked from last to the top brand:

 Vivo holds the sixth spot, but their rank is going higher every quarter.
 By using NBA superstar and two-time MVP Stephen Curry as their endorser, they have increased brand awareness in the Philippine market.
-Aside from that, Vivo benefits from their road shows and their “selfie tour” activities.
-Capitalizing on targeting the millennial market, they have hired sought-after actors and actresses to endorse for them, namely Daniel Padilla, Kathryn Bernardo, Barbie Forteza and Julie Anne San Jose.
+Aside from that, Vivo benefits from their roadshows and their “selfie tour” activities.
+Capitalizing on targeting the millennial market, they have hired sought-after actors and actresses to endorse them, namely Daniel Padilla, Kathryn Bernardo, Barbie Forteza, and Julie Anne San Jose.

 Huawei, Cherry Mobile

-The very affordable Filipino brand, Cherry Mobile, still is one of the leading brands in the smart phone market, with phones that cost below $50 raking in the profits.
-To counter the marketing campaign of Chinese competitors, Cherry Mobile has focused its promotion budget in spots seen on popular noon time shows targeting the mass.
+The very affordable Filipino brand, Cherry Mobile, still is one of the leading brands in the smartphone market, with phones that cost below $50 raking in the profits.
+To counter the marketing campaign of Chinese competitors, Cherry Mobile has focused its promotion budget on spots seen on popular noontime shows targeting the mass.
 Huawei, on the other hand, has tied with Cherry Mobile for the fifth spot.
 This Chinese multinational brand was founded in 1987 but just entered the mobile phone competition in 2003.
-The latest in their smartphone line is the Huawei Mate10 series that boasts of having the world’s first Kirin A1 processor.
+The latest in their smartphone line is the Huawei Mate10 series which boasts of having the world’s first Kirin A1 processor.
 Their famous endorsers are Marvel’s Black Widow actress Scarlett Johansson, Barcelona superstar Lionel Messi and DC’s Superman actor Henry Cavill.

 Sony, Myphone, LG

 Japanese brand Sony enters the ranks in the fourth spot, tied with the first local brand Myphone and South Korean giant LG.
-The latest for Sony smartphones is the Xperia XZ line, that features the world’s first super slow-motion video in a smartphone.
+The latest for Sony smartphones is the Xperia XZ line, which features the world’s first super slow-motion video in a smartphone.
 For Myphone, they still continue in offering affordable mobile phones just like Cherry Mobile, targeting the general market.
-LG recently released LG V30 featuring six-inch organic light-emitting diode or OLED display, wireless charging and dust-proof and water-proof body.
+LG recently released LG V30 featuring a six-inch organic light-emitting diode or OLED display, wireless charging, and a dust-proof and water-proof body.

 Coming in as the third biggest vendor in the Philippines, Oppo owes its success to aggressive marketing, merchandising, and advertising tactics.
 Like Vivo and Samsung, they also gain profit through their partnership with Home Credit, which allows 0% interest for members even if they don’t have a credit card.
 Oppo also uses marketing with heavy promotion through celebrity endorsers.

 Apple has been a steady force in the smartphone market that they have sky-rocketed to the second spot in the Philippine smartphone ranks.
 They’re a no-brainer internationally as they are one of the two titans in the smartphone business, along with Samsung.
-Recently, they released three new iPhones: the iPhone 8, iPhone 8 Plus that has wireless charging feature and the highly anticipated iPhone X that commemorates the 10th year anniversary of the first iPhone.
+Recently, they released three new iPhones: the iPhone 8, the iPhone 8 Plus which has a wireless charging feature, and the highly anticipated iPhone X which commemorates the 10th year anniversary of the first iPhone.

-Top spot goes to the other titan, Samsung.
+The top spot goes to the other titan, Samsung.
 By using a strong marketing campaign through above-the-line promotions using popular celebrity endorsers, Samsung wipes out every competition except for Apple.
-The popularity is also backed by the strong sales of their J-series smart phones.
-The latest, Galaxy J7 Pro, endorsed by none other than the most beautiful face in the world, Liza Soberano.
+The popularity is also backed by the strong sales of their J-series smartphones.
+The latest, Galaxy J7 Pro, is endorsed by none other than the most beautiful face in the world, Liza Soberano.